Family of Aperiodic Tilings with Tunable Quantum Geometric Tensor

-As a reference, when applied on a square lattice, the model defined in Eq.~\eqref{eq:hamiltonian} only has topological phases when $0<M/t<-4$.
+As a reference, when applied on a square lattice, the model defined in Eq.~\eqref{eq:hamiltonian} only has topological phases when {$-4<M/t<0$}.
 In contrast, we see in Fig.~\ref{fig:phase_diag}a that the phase diagram of the Hat family as a function of $\ell$ and $M/t$ extends further.
-The topological bands survive for much larger values of $M/t$ compared to the square lattice model, delimited by the dashed lines in Fig.~\ref{fig:phase_diag}a, especially around $\ell \approx 0.5$.
+The topological bands survive for much larger values of $M/t$ compared to the square lattice model, delimited by the dashed lines in Fig.~\ref{fig:phase_diag}a, especially around $\ell \approx 0.5$ ~\footnote{The edge statistics explain why topological regions widen around $\ell=0.5$, and why the phase diagram is asymmetric about this point.
+For generic $\ell$ there are $N_{s}$ short and $N_{l}$ long bonds, satisfying $N_{s}>N_{l}$ for $\ell<0.5$, $N_{s}<N_{l}$ for $\ell>0.5$, and $N_{\rm s}=N_{l}$ for $\ell=0.5$.
+Since the average spacing $\bar a$ in $f(r_{\alpha\beta})$ increases with $\ell$, this imbalance yields an asymmetric hopping distribution.
+At $\ell=0.5$ all hoppings are equal, minimizing detrimental bond disorder~\cite{SongJ2012,Lv2013} and leaving only connectivity disorder, as in Weaire–Thorpe models~\cite{weaire_electronic_1971}.
+Away from $\ell=0.5$, the two competing hopping strengths associated to $N_{s}$ and $N_{l}$ drive the system toward trivial, Wannierizable dimerized limits at $\ell\to0,1$, leaving $\ell=0.5$ as the optimal value.}.
 Consistently, we see that the localizer gap, shown in Fig.~\ref{fig:phase_diag}b, closes at the phase boundaries.

-Given that $\ell$ serves as a tuning parameter for inducing topological phase transitions, one might ask whether it can also be used to control a disordered induced Anderson transition.
+Given that $\ell$ serves as a tuning parameter for inducing topological phase transitions, one might ask whether it can also be used to control a {disorder-induced topological phase} transition.
 To address this question, we introduce a random onsite potential